nwisnewski89/nick.wisnewski.io/content/resume/nuix-devops-engineer/index.md

 ## Role Recap

 Joined the DevOps team as the organization was nearly wrapped up migrating resources from OpenStack to AWS.
 The manager of the team, Nick Eldridge was an inspiring mentor who taught me most of what I know.
 It was a 2-person team that later added a 3rd member after 4 months on the team.
 The primary focus of the role was acting as the SREs of the internal application infrastructure, multiple Jenkins instances, JFrog Artifactory, Bitbucket, SonarQube, and SVN server with Fisheye Crucible.
 I was responsible for developing the Jenkins shared pipeline library, Terraform modules for application deployments, Ansible playbooks for application provisioning, and a 2-week on-call rotation for developer support.
-We operated in SAFE (Scaled Agile Framework), and at the end of each 2-week sprint, we would demo to application teams.
+We operated in SAFe (Scaled Agile Framework), and at the end of each 2-week sprint, we would demo to application teams.

 ## Accomplishments